gvwilson/sensibleadventures/nardica/nardica.md

 Sandhu's grocery store was out of eggs.
 They had onions,
 though,
-and a whole case of dried green peppers that had come in from somewhere unspecified.
+and a whole case of dried green peppers that had come in from somewhere carefully left unspecified.
 Little Mrs. Sandhu sliced a thumb-sized piece off one and wrapped it in waxed paper.
 "For your beautiful aunt,"
 she said over Iffy's protests, just as she did every time she gave her something special for Aunt Naggie.
 "And here, take this too."
-She handed Iffy a small plastic jar with a sealed lid half-full of dusky orange powder.
+She handed Iffy a small plastic jar half-full of orange-red curry powder.

 Big Mrs. Sandhu snorted just as *she* always did.
 "You should take your little presents yourself," she scolded.